NawidIlya/NawidIlya/README.md

-- 👋 Hi, I’m @NawidIlya
+- 👋 Hi, I’m @NawidTechTamer
-- 👀 I’m interested in ...
+- 👀 I’m interested in debugging, coding, taekwondo, watching movies, etc.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about front end of web designing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development, Learning and Experimentation and Open Source Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me?🤔...
+You can reach me via email at (navidarefi85@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns: All❤️😘
 - ⚡ Fun fact: ...

 <!---
-NawidIlya/NawidIlya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+NawidTechTamer/NawidTechTamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->